julien-muke/aws-websocket-api/README.md

-## 🏆  It works so you can do the same from a different terminal as well because they are all interconnected so you can send a message from terminal 2 and that will be received by terminal 1 and 3.
+## 🏆  It works

+You can do the same from a different terminal as well because they are all interconnected, you can send a message from terminal 2 and that will be received by terminal 1 and 3.

 ## 💰 Cost